-12. Digital audio connector (6-1 pin SPDIF_C) (on audio models only)

-This connector connects an SPDIF audio module that allows digital instead of analog sound input/output.
-Connect one end of the audio cable to the SPDIF IN/OUT connector on the motherboard, and the other end to the SPDIF module.
+17. Digital audio connector (6-1 pin SPDIF) (on audio models only) This connector is for the bundled S/PDIF audio module that allows digital instead of analog sound output.
+Connect one end of the audio cable to the S/PDIF In/Out connector on the motherboard, and the other end to the S/PDIF module.

-P4B-E Digital Audio Interface
+P4B533-E Digital Audio Connector